rollbar/docs/on-premises/install.md

 - Run your MySQL database on a separate, dedicated host
   - Run your own managed MySQL database - See the [Advanced Configuration](configure.md#advanced "Advanced Rollbar Configuration") instructions.
-  - Run the bundled MySQL database that came with the On-Premise distribution
+  - Run the bundled MySQL database that came with the On-Premises distribution
 - Run extra Rollbar data pipeline workers
 - Add capacity to the Rollbar API tier by adding more API servers
 - Add capacity to the Rollbar Web tier by running more Web servers